-New figures from the Central Statistics Office show that monthly wholesale prices - or factory gate prices - rose by 0.6% in June.
+New figures from the Central Statistics Office show that manufacturing prices rose by 0.9% in March from February.

-The price of energy products decreased by 14.1% in the year to June, while petrol and diesel fuel prices decreased by 7.9%.
+The figures show that the price of energy products fell by 1.7% in the year since March 2012, while petroleum fuels decreased by 4.1%.